April · Fair Housing Month

 The realityWashington protects honorably discharged veteran or military status as a class — defined in RCW 49.60.040(15) and enforced across WLAD's housing and real estate sections (RCW 49.60.222, RCW 59.18.255).
 Categorically refusing VA loans because of the buyer's military status is veteran-status and/or source-of-income discrimination.
 Rejecting on specific contract terms is negotiation; rejecting because they're using a VA loan is not.

-Your movePresent every offer.
+A fair-housing moveEvery offer gets presented.
 If the seller wants to counter on repair caps, appraisal contingencies, or timelines — fine, those are terms.
-But "we don't accept VA" or "no military buyers" isn't a reason that survives in writing, and it isn't one you can execute on quietly either.
+But "we don't accept VA" or "no military buyers" isn't a reason that survives in writing, and an agent following fair housing doesn't execute on it quietly either.

 National origin / language